broadinstitute/juniper/README.md

 local development environment and the unit/integration tests.

 #### IDE Setup
-In IntelliJ, File -> New -> Protject from Existing Sources.
+In IntelliJ, File -> New -> Project from Existing Sources.
 When importing the project, make sure it's set as a gradle project
 ![image](https://github.com/broadinstitute/juniper/assets/2800795/dd2cf363-f761-47bc-9620-28e47a20feff)